 The Best Santa Claus: Richard Attenborough as Santa Claus (Miracle on 34th Street, 1994)

-If you were to squint through your eyes on Christmas Eve to try and catch sight of the jolly man in the big red suit coming down the chimney, then we would suspect that you might find the twinkling eyes of Richard Attenborough’s Santa Claus looking down at you through his half-moon glasses.
+If you were to squint through your eyes on Christmas Eve to try and catch sight of the jolly man in the big red suit coming down the chimney, we suspect you might find the twinkling eyes of Richard Attenborough’s Santa Claus looking down at you through his half-moon glasses.

 We believe… We believe… It’s silly, but we believe he’s the best on-screen Santa.

-The Best Mrs. Claus: Goldie Hawn as Mrs. Claus (The Christmas Chronicles: Part Two, 2020)
+The Best Mrs. Claus: Goldie Hawn as Mrs. Claus

-Typically, Mrs. Claus is depicted as a kindly, white-haired woman who plays the role of being a merry mascot to her husband, cheering him on from the sleigh lines.
+Typically, Mrs. Claus is depicted as a kindly, white-haired woman who plays the role of merry mascot to her husband, cheering him on from the sleigh lines.
 She also takes the reins at the North Pole, where she oversees toy production in the workshop and serves as a mother to the hordes of elves.

 Her role is as refreshing as peppermint cocoa!

-The Best Reindeer: Max, The Grinch’s Dog (How the Grinch Stole Christmas, 2000)
+The Best Reindeer: Max, The Grinch’s Dog

 There’s a reason why we call dogs man’s best friend; it’s because they’re endlessly loyal, they love us, and they don’t judge us.
 True to form, Max is a devoted dog who stays by his owner’s side — even when he’s plotting to steal Christmas from Whoville whilst the children are nestled, all snug in their beds.